 Cons: –Boring, -Symmetrical asymmetrical gameplay, -clunky battle system

-The theme is pretty thick in the concepts of this game.
+The theme is pretty thick in the concepts of Star Wars: TCG.
 The force being a subtle but powerful tool, the Jedi vs the Sith, the Empire and the Rebels, and Smugglers & Spies vs Scum & Villainy or any mix-matching of the Light vs Dark factions.
 But the theme doesn’t naturally lend itself to the mechanics.
-I often find this game exhausting to teach new players because I have to keep an eye on making sure they don’t miss steps or that they full understand the concepts as we play.
+I often find this game exhausting to teach new players because I have to keep an eye on making sure they don’t miss steps or ensure they full understand the concepts as we play.

 I also don’t understand why the players are attacking each other’s “objectives”.
 Thematically it doesn’t make much sense.
 Surely attacking each other’s bases would have been just as good mechanically and make far more sense thematically.
 Instead of “I strike at your ‘Hit and Run’ objective” it could be “I strike at Dagobah/Hoth/Coruscant/Tatooine/Kashyyk” or any other number of planets that are well established in Star Wars lore.
-I have had two new players (and I did the same when I started) try to work out what it was they needed to accomplish in order to complete their objectives.
+I have had two new players (and I did the same when I started) try to work out what it was they needed to accomplish in order to complete their objectives, which is not a part of the gameplay.
 It’s too confusing.